nablang/nablang/doc/nabla/basic-syntax.md

     end

 To mention a method, we can use `Klass:method`, but it is not valid syntax (just for simplicity of reflection API).

-[design NOTE] We should not impl `local def`, it can be quite complex if we impl dynamic method calling.

 ## Namespaces